Murphy carries Gophers past Penn State

-MINNEAPOLIS — After a sluggish start, Jordan Murphy cleared his head and put his team on his back, and Minnesota narrowly avoided a second straight bad loss.

-Murphy scored 19 points and tied a career high with 21 rebounds as the Gophers rallied past Penn State 65-64 on Saturday night.
+MINNEAPOLIS — Jordan Murphy scored 19 points and tied a career high with 21 rebounds as Minnesota rallied past Penn State 65-64 on Saturday night.

-Amir Coffey and Eric Curry each scored 11 points and Dupree McBrayer's free throw with 2.7 seconds left provided the winning margin for the Gophers (14-4, 4-3 Big Ten), who escaped a repeat of Wednesday night when they lost by 27 at previously winless Illinois.
+Amir Coffey and Eric Curry each scored 11 points for the Gophers (14-4, 4-3 Big Ten), who avoided losing their second straight game against a team that hadn't yet won a conference game.
+Minnesota also lost at Illinois on Wednesday night.

 Lamar Stevens scored 27 points, while Mike Watkins added 10 points and nine boards for the Nittany Lions (7-12, 0-8), who lost for the second straight game after leading at halftime.

-Pitino praised his team for not letting one bad loss snowball into a losing streak that could derail a promising season.

-"We had to look ourselves in the mirror.
-When you lose like that, the way that you lose and you don't compete, that's a problem," Pitino said of the Illinois game.
-"Even today, we weren't an offensive masterpiece by any means, but we fought and we got tougher as the game went on."

-Minnesota trailed by 11 early in the second half, but began its comeback with an 18-5 run that included four straight missed free throws by Penn State.
-When Coffey hit three straight free throws, the Gophers had their largest lead of the game at 61-54 with 5:43 to play.
+Minnesota trailed by as much as 10 in the second half, but began its comeback with an 18-5 run.
+When Coffey hit three straight free throws, the Gophers had their largest lead of the game at 61-54.

-But Stevens scored on a putback that started a 7-0 run for the Nittany Lions to tie the score and set up a see-saw finish that came down to the last shot.

-Murphy pushed the Gophers' lead to 64-61 when he dunked home his own missed shot with a minute to play.
-But Stevens tied the game with 11.1 seconds left when he converted a three-point play after drawing a foul on Murphy and scoring down low.
+Murphy pushed the Gophers' lead to three when he dunked home his own missed shot with a minute to play.
+But Stephens tied the game with 11.1 seconds when he converted a three-point play after drawing a foul on Murphy and scoring down low.

 On the Gophers' final possession, McBrayer drove to the hoop and drew a foul with 2.7 seconds to play.
-He hit the second of two shots to give Minnesota the lead, and Stevens missed an 18-foot shot at the buzzer to give the Gophers the victory and Penn State another frustrating loss.
+He hit the second of two shots to give Minnesota the lead, and Stevens missed a contested shot at the buzzer to give the Gophers the victory.

-"I thought we deserved to win this game," Penn State coach Patrick Chambers said.
-"We played well enough to win this game on the road.
-I think free throws, again, were our Achilles heel, really hurt us.
-So we've got to keep working on free throws.
-They made theirs."

-The Gophers hit 17 of 21 free throws in the second half while the Nittany Lions went 9 for 16.
+Penn State led by 10 in the first half as well — a dunk and a 3 from Stephens put the Nittany Lions on top 20-10.
+The Gophers fought back and twice cut the lead to one, but Penn State ended the half on an 8-2 run.
+Stevens' third 3-pointer of the night gave him 17 points in the first half and the Nittany Lions a 38-30 lead at the break.

 BIG PICTURE